 Origins: This book is of an unknown origin.
 Though there is writing on the inside cover, it is illegible and the book itself is extremely fragile.

 Material: This book is the defense of the Catholic teaching within the United States during the early 19th century.
-Demetrius Gallitzin, a Russian aristocrat turned Catholic priest, wrote this short book specifically to demystify Catholic principles and beliefs after a Protestant minister gave a speech warning that Catholics would bring a dangerous Papist rebellion against the United States of America.
+Demetrius Gallitzin, a Russian aristocrat turned Catholic priest, wrote this short book specifically to demystify Catholic principles and beliefs with a Protestant audience in mind.
 Gallitzin breaks down Catholic practices into different categories as a method of debunking prejudices against Catholicism.
 This book is useful to any Catholic or religious historian studying the Catholic-Protestants relations in the early 19th century.

 Weaknesses: This book is fragile and must be handled with care.